-- Rent a coworking space.
+- Rent a local coworking space.
 Coworking spaces like WeWork and Regus provide shared, communal quarters for working.
 The mailbox services of the space vary, but you can often use the mailing address of the space as your business address for as long as you rent.

 - Rent or buy a business address, such as an office space.
 This is the priciest but also the most permanent option.
 Use the street address of the building in which you work as your business mailing address.